 a) The Hosting CSE shall check that the descriptor attribute conforms to the syntax defined by the descriptorRepresentation attribute.

-b) If the descriptor attribute does not conform, the Hosting CSE shall reject the request with a Response Status Code indicating a "NOT_ACCEPTABLE" error .
+b) If the descriptor attribute does not conform, the Hosting CSE shall reject the request with a Response Status Code indicating a "BAD_REQUEST" error .

 c) The Hosting CSE shall reject the request with a Response Status Code indicating a "BAD_REQUEST" error if the descriptorRepresentation attribute is set to "IRI".